clojure-emacs/cider/ROADMAP.md

 ### Implement a socket REPL client

-That should be relatively straightforward, as the communication protocol for the socket REPL is pretty simple.  `parseclj` should be used to "encode/decode" EDN data.
+That should be relatively straightforward, as the communication protocol for the socket REPL is pretty simple.  `parseedn` should be used to "encode/decode" EDN data.

 ### Transition everything non-nREPL specific to Orchard